-"Safe" Security system
+Safety system "Safe\"

-This is an anti-theft device that consists of a double lock for the door locks and a disabling function for the luggage compartment in order to prevent a forced entry (depending on country).
+This is an anti-theft device which consists of a double lock for the door locks and a deactivation function for the luggage compartment in order to prevent a forced entry (depending on the country).

 The "safe" system is activated when the vehicle is locked using the key or the remote control.